rust-lang/rfcs/text/3189-take-on-bool.md

 # Guide-level explanation

-All `.take` does is return the value of a boolean while also setting that value internally to `false`.
-It is exactly similar to `Option::take`, except that, of course, it only returns `true/false` instead of some inner value.
-(In this sense, this `.take` is effectively the same as `Option::take().is_some()`).
-In any example where flags are commonly read while also being reset, this method is useful.
+All .take() does is return the value of a boolean while also setting that value internally to false.
+It is just like `mem::take`, except it is called as a method instead of a free function.
+In places where booleans are commonly read and then reset, like dirty flags, this method is useful.

 For example, imagine a common game structure: